zma/zlog/README.md

 with *-D DEBUG* flag.

 Makefile contains the corresponding gcc compilation commands to both INFO and DEBUG mode.
-Please keep in mind that DEBUG mode will print INFO and DEBUG messages whilst INFO mode will discard all DEBUG messages.
+Please keep in mind that DEBUG mode will log INFO and DEBUG messages whilst INFO mode will discard all DEBUG messages.
 The following Make commands can be used to compile either in DEBUG or INFO modes: